-Intrusion Detection Systems based on Artificial Intelligence need robust data sources in order to achieve strong generalization levels from the knowledge domain of interest.
-Anomaly detection is a well-known topic in cybersecurity, and its application to the Internet of Things can lead to suitable protection techniques against problems such as DoS and DDoS attacks.
-Here we present the creation of a new dataset called LATAM-DDoS-IoT, result of a collaboration between Aligo, Universidad de Antioquia, and Tecnologico de Monterrey, that includes attack traffic to physical Internet of Things devices, and normal traffic from external real users consuming real services from Aligo's production network.
-These characteristics make our dataset be convenient for real production environments.
+Anomaly detection is a well-known topic in cybersecurity.
+Its application to the Internet of Things can lead to suitable protection techniques against problems such as denial of service attacks.
+However, Intrusion Detection Systems based on Artificial Intelligence, as a defense mechanism, need robust data sources to achieve strong generalization levels from the knowledge domain of interest.
+Therefore, here we present the LATAM-DDoS-IoT dataset, which results from a collaboration among Aligo, Universidad de Antioquia, and Tecnologico de Monterrey.
+The LATAM-DDoS-IoT dataset includes attack traffic to physical Internet of Things devices and normal traffic from real external users consuming actual services from Aligo's production network.

-The total number of samples for the DoS version of our new dataset is 30,662,911 flows with 20 columns, and for the DDoS version is 49,666,991 flows with the same number of columns.
+The total number of samples for the DoS version of our new dataset is 30,662,911 flows with 20 attributes, and for the DDoS version 49,666,991 flows with the same number of attributes.
 In total, there is more than 300 GB of information, including .argus, .csv, and .pcap files.